PSYCHIATRIC & MEDICATION SERVICES

 Dr. Peter Nichols, Board-Certified Child and Adolescent Psychiatrist, provides psychiatric care for both children and adults.
 Using a supportive and collaborative approach, he guides patients through the understanding of treatment…Learn More

 Dr. Tiffany Mateo, Board-Certified Psychiatrist, treats a broad range of psychiatric disorders with special areas of interest in mood and anxiety issues.
-While her focus is children and adolescents, she is…Learn More
+She specializes in treating children, adolescents, and young…Learn More

 Dr. Courtney Wiseman, Board-Certified Psychiatrist, expertly treats psychiatric disorders for patients over the age of 18.
 Dr. Wiseman received BA from University of Notre Dame and an MD from Georgetown…Learn More